-In this guide, we will be sharing some handy tips that will help you to increase the FPS in WoW Return To Outland.
+In this guide, we will share some handy tips that will help you increase the FPS in WoW Dragonflight.
 Multiplayer online role-playing games have always been the go-to choice for many hardcore gamers.
 And while there are a plethora of options to choose from, World of Warcraft has managed to carve out an impressive name for itself.
 A massive online world with tons of intriguing quests makes this offering from WoW one of the very best in this genre.

 However, many users are experiencing sluggishness and choppy gameplay even on a good latency.
-Users have attributed this slow gaming experience mainly to lower frames per second, in spite of the fact that their graphics processors are running on full throttle.
-Well, if you are also getting bugged with this issue, then this guide shall help you out.
-Given here are the various methods to increase the FPS in WoW Return To Outland.
+Users have attributed this slow gaming experience mainly to lower frames per second, even though their graphics processors run at full throttle.
+If you are also getting bugged with this issue, this guide shall help you.
+Given here are the various methods to increase the FPS in WoW Dragonflight.

 There isn’t any universal setting as such.
 We have shared different tips that you should consider implementing in order to get the most optimal FPS in this game.
 Follow along.

 It is recommended that you enable the Adaptive Vsync setting from Nvidia’s Control Panel page.
 But if the graphics card doesn’t come with this adaptive setting, then consider disabling VSync altogether.

 Likewise, turning off Sync refresh might also work out for you.
 On the other hand, if you are witnessing sudden frame drops, then try complementing VSYNC with Triple Buffering to increase the FPS in WoW Dragonflight.

 Shadows are set to the Ultra settings.
 However, since they aren’t an extremely crucial part of the gameplay, you could lower down its value from Ultra to High or Medium and witness some considerable gain in FPS.